-The degree of independence shows self-sufficiency from expensive grid power.
-The value shows how much of your annual power needs can be covered by your own environmentally friendly solar power.
+The degree of independence shows self-sufficiency from expensive grid electricity.
+The value shows how much of your annual power needs can be covered by your own environmentally friendly solar energy.

 Direct consumption is the portion of solar power which is immediately used within the household as it’s being generated.

-Solar power that is neither used within the household nor stored in the battery for later use is fed into the public power grid.
-In some countries you receive a feed-in tariff as payment for this power, but it is almost always less than you have to pay for your own grid power consumption.
+Solar current that is neither used within the household nor stored in the battery for later use is fed into the public power grid.
+In some countries you receive a feed-in tariff as payment for this current, but it is almost always less than you have to pay for your own grid power consumption.

 Consumption from the grid: